itendtostare/everforest-slack/README.md

 ### Installation

+- Copy one of the theme strings from below.
 - In Slack, click on the workspace icon and open the **Preferences** pane.
 - Navigate to the **Themes** section, select **Custom theme**, then **Import** and paste theme you copied.